BibleTools

 The True Gospel

 When Jesus Christ lived a perfect life and died for the sins of men, He qualified to dethrone Satan.
-The "god of this world" has been defeated!
+The "ruler of this world" has been defeated!
 However, he remains active among us until the King of kings returns and sets up His government on earth.

 Richard T. Ritenbaugh